RonaldCabrera/C-Refactory/README.md

-# C-Refactory
+# CS-Refactory
-This is a repo where i'll be going through all my old code (mostly homework) from around three years ago, and refactoring it up to my current standards.
+This is a repo where i'll be going through all my old code (mostly university homework) from the past, and refactoring it to be up to date.